yingshaoxo/University_Notes/high-level-math/derivative-and-differential/formulas-of-derivative.md

 In fact, I don't wanna write this.
-But I'm in a Chinese school, they don't care what you have learned, they only care about what you can do on test paper.
+But I'm in china school, they don't care what you have learned, they only care about what you can do on test paper.

 ___